grab/engineering-blog/_posts/2018-07-13-building-grab-s-experimentation-platform.md

 Take the GrabChat feature, for example.
 Booking cancellations were a key problem and the team believed that with the right interventions in place, some cancellations could be prevented.

 One of the ideas we had was to use GrabChat to establish a conversation between the driver and the passenger by sending automated messages.
 This transforms the service from a mere transaction to something more human and personal.
-By adding this human touch to the service, it reduced perceived waiting time, making passengers and driver partners more patient and accepting of any unavoidable delays that might arise.
+By adding this human touch to the service, it reduced perceived waiting time, making passengers and driver-partners more patient and accepting of any unavoidable delays that might arise.

 When we deployed this new feature for app users in a specific geographic area, we noticed a drop in cancellations.
 To validate this, we conducted a series of iterative experiments using ExP.
 Check out this blog to find out more: https://engineering.grab.com/experiment-chat-booking-cancellations

-Lastly, we used the platform to perform a staged rollout of this functionality to different users in different countries across South East Asia.
+Lastly, we used the platform to perform a staged rollout of this functionality to different users in different countries across Southeast Asia.

 # Conclusion